 We review the Medicare Marketing and Communication Guidelines (MCMG) annually and multiple times a year.
 All of the regulations shared by the carriers are derived from the MCMG.
 In addition to the MCMG, we review all of the carrier tools shared as soon as they are released and also have years of experience working with our carrier partners’ oversight teams when allegations and complaints are released.
 All of these tools and experience we aim to share with you, the agent.

 We have this as a tool for reference in the agent portal for ease of access at any time.

 Reporting suspected fraud, waste and abuse (FWA) is everyone’s responsibility.
-Any wrongdoing such as ethical concerns, potential conflict of interest, potential non-compliance or fraud, waste or abuse should be to Applied General Agency, Inc. (AGA) immediately.
+Any wrongdoing such as ethical concerns, potential conflict of interest, potential non-compliance or fraud, waste or abuse should be to Applied General Agency, LLC.
+(AGA) immediately.
 Taking action and making a report is an important first step to protecting your clients, book of business and the insurance industry.

 Agents, providers, suppliers, other medical facilities, carriers or Applied General Agency, Inc may not retaliate against you for any good faith reporting of FWA.